QualInsight/qualinsight-mojo-cobertura/README.md

 ## How does the qualinsight-mojo-cobertura-core plugin compare to the cobertura-maven-plugin ? ##

-Unlike the [cobertura-maven-plugin](http://www.mojohaus.org/cobertura-maven-plugin/) the ``qualinsight-mojo-cobertura-core`` plugin does not run UT and IT tests in his own lifecycle and does not use Cobertura executable, but directly calls Cobertura API to instrument code before tests execution.
+Unlike the ``[cobertura-maven-plugin](http://www.mojohaus.org/cobertura-maven-plugin/)`` the ``qualinsight-mojo-cobertura-core`` plugin does not run UT and IT tests in his own lifecycle and does not use Cobertura executable, but directly calls Cobertura API to instrument code before tests execution.

-This allows to calculate coverage during the ``test`` and ``integration-test`` lifecycle phases of your regular reactor build, and to execute tests only executed once.
+This allows to calculate coverage during the ``test`` and ``integration-test`` lifecycle phases of your regular reactor build, and to execute tests only once.

 Further, the ``qualinsight-mojo-cobertura-core`` plugin is able to convert Cobertura xml reports to SonarQube generic test coverage plugin format to benefit from UT and IT coverage measures separation in SonarQube.